4 elections offices in Washington are evacuated due to suspicious envelopes, 2 containing fentanyl - KTVZ

 A message inside the envelope said “something to the effect of stopping the election,” Muse said.
 “There was no candidate that was identified.
 There was no religious affiliated group identified.
 There was no political issue identified.
 It was just that vague statement.”

+In Oregon, a suspicious letter that arrived by mail also prompted closure of the Lane County elections office on Wednesday, KOIN 6 reported.
+A county spokesperson said Eugene police and Eugene-Springfield fire officials took the letter and are analyzing it.

-Voters in Washington state cast their ballots by mail.
+Voters in both Oregon and Washington state cast their ballots by mail.
 Tuesday’s elections concerned local and county races and measures, including a question on renter protections in Tacoma, a tight mayor’s race in Spokane and close City Council races in Seattle.

 Halei Watkins, communications manager for King County Elections, told The Seattle Times the envelope opened by staffers in Renton on Wednesday morning was not a ballot.
 By 3 p.m., King County had returned to counting and was planning to meet its original 4 p.m. deadline to post results, but the update would be “significantly smaller” than what is usually posted on the day after an election, Watkins said.